How to Stop Global Warming – Ways We Can All Help

 Practical tips for all of us to reduce climate change

-Figuring out how to stop global warming isn’t a single solution.
-Everyone, around the world, will need to make some changes.
+To figure out how to stop global warming, we need to focus less on a singular solution and more on ways that every person can contribute to a better planet.
 However, many of us are unsure what we can do on a daily basis to make things better.
 Sure, we can be more energy conscious, recycle our soda cans and cardboard, and drive our cars around less.
 But is that it?
 What else can we do to reduce climate change?

 How much can our individual actions really change what’s happening to our environment?
 I’ll explore the massive topic of climate change, the truth about what’s causing it, and what we each can do in various areas of our life to mitigate our respective impacts.

 For years there were disagreements over the legitimacy of global warming, also known as climate change.
 Some of those conversations still exist today.
 Luckily for the environment, the central focus of most discussions on climate change today has turned from doubts over its existence to seeking answers (sometimes very interesting answers) on how to stop global warming.

 The basic principle of global warming is this: The earth’s overall temperature is rising due to human-induced pollution, which can be easily seen in the temperature records collected over the past 150 years.
 NASA has confirmed that the earth’s average temperature has increased more than 0.99° C within the past century.
 That number is even higher in some parts of Antartica.

 Okay, the earth is warming, but doesn’t the earth’s temperature rise and lower naturally?
 Are we sure it was us humans that caused this latest increase?
 What proof do we have?

 Well, imagine that the history of the globe was condensed into 24 hours.
 The first human activity would appear roughly 3 minutes before midnight, and our modern civilization would pop up about 30 seconds before the entire day’s end.